hashicorp/terraform-provider-google/website/docs/r/container_aws_cluster.html.markdown

 The `networking` block supports:

+* `per_node_pool_sg_rules_disabled` -
+  (Optional)
+  Disable the per node pool subnet security group rules on the control plane security group.
+When set to true, you must also provide one or more security groups that ensure node pools are able to send requests to the control plane on TCP/443 and TCP/8132.
+Failure to do so may result in unavailable node pools.

 * `pod_address_cidr_blocks` -
   (Required)
   All pods in the cluster are assigned an RFC1918 IPv4 address from these ranges.
 Only a single range is supported.
 This field cannot be changed after creation.